alexandercerutti/passkit-generator/examples/cloudflare-worker/README.md

 ## Setting up

-Install all the dependencies through `npm install`.
+Install the dependencies from wherever path you are with `pnpm install`.
+Installing the dependencies will link passkit-generator in the parent workspace, so to reflect any change, it will be enough to build passkit-generator and restart the example.

 Configure wrangler and your account [according to the guide](https://developers.cloudflare.com/workers/get-started/guide).
 You are always suggested to start with a brand new project and to not clone this one, so that you won't miss any configuration you might need.